 - Confidentiality - Most severance agreements contain a clause requiring you to return all company files/documents and maintain the confidentiality of the company’s business information and the terms of the severance offer.
 Your attorney may be able to negotiate certain exceptions, such as allowing you to disclose the terms of the severance agreement to certain individuals (such as your immediate family, tax advisor or attorney), or to carve-out certain information that is valuable to you so that it can be used in future employment or business.

 Severance agreements are often filled with landmines that must be carefully navigated.
 They can also yield big payouts and important protections for the departing employee.
-An experienced employment attorney, such as those at Fidlon Legal, can help protect executives, professionals and other employees from the risk of waiving rights unnecessarily or leaving money on the table.
-Please contact us to discuss your severance-related concerns.
+An experienced employment attorney, such as the Atlanta severance package lawyers at Fidlon Legal, can help protect executives, professionals and other employees from the risk of waiving rights unnecessarily or leaving money on the table.
+Please contact us to discuss your severance package and any related concerns.